Imogen Wade: Writing

-In 2024, Wade was also named the winner of the Troubadour International Poetry Prize 2024, selected by poets Jane Yeh and Glyn Maxwell, for her poem titled "Poem About Love".
+In 2024, Wade was also named the winner of the Troubadour International Poetry Prize 2024, selected by poets Jane Yeh and Glyn Maxwell, for her poem titled 'Poem About Love'.
 Yeh praised the work for its "sophisticated voice and compelling lines", and Maxwell called it "a heartfelt revelation of a poem".

 In October 2024, she was awarded a DYCP Grant from Arts Council England for A Poet's First Novel, and was later longlisted in the National Poetry Competition 2024.

-Wade's debut poetry collection Girl, Swooning is set to be published in March 2026 by Corsair, a Little, Brown Book Group imprint.
+Wade's debut poetry collection Girl, Swooning is a book "dedicated to mothers", and was published in March 2026 by Corsair, a Little, Brown Book Group imprint.
+The poet Kim Moore said that Wade "knows exactly what she is doing with the handling of line from poem to poem".
+The Madrid Review praised the collection for "a distinctive blend of lyrical intensity, philosophical reflection and emotional candour."
+Jayant Kashyap called it "a book of elegies [...] also for the living".